syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 #### Binding data to SfDataGrid

-In order to bind the data source of the SfDataGrid, set the SfDataGrid.ItemsSource property as shown below.
-You can bind the data source of the SfDataGrid either from XAML or in code.
+In order to bind the data source of the **SfDataGrid**, set the **SfDataGrid.ItemsSource** property as shown below.
+You can bind the data source of the **SfDataGrid** either from XAML or in code.
-The following code example bind the collection created in previous step to SfDataGrid.ItemsSource property.
+The following code example bind the collection created in previous step to **SfDataGrid.ItemsSource** property.

 {% highlight c# %}
 [C#]